SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

 This phrase aims to find research about safe and equitable sanitation and hygiene services.
 Terms for the search were found e.g. in the indicator metadata 6.2.1a https://unstats.un.org/sdgs/metadata/files/Metadata-06-02-01a.pdf <a href="#f8">(UN Statistics division 2025)</a>.

 `Toilets` with synonyms are linked to `adequate` -string to focus on basic services.
-Term `WC`was not used due to other uses of wc as an abbreviation. `sewege` and `disposal of wastewater` etc. are linked to `sanitation & hygiene` in order to exclude research about wastewater treatment in general.
+Term `WC`was not used due to other uses of wc as an abbreviation. `sewage` and `disposal of wastewater` etc. are linked to `sanitation & hygiene` in order to exclude research about wastewater treatment in general.

 Term `WASH` is linked to `services or facilities` in order to exclude irrelevant results about wash in other meanings.
 Term `hygiene`in also linked to `services or facilities` in order to try to focus on services more than consequences of lack of hygiene.